 The last thing we put up for our Roald Dahl scarecrow display were arrow signs to direct people to the other rooms in the factory.
 Naturally they pointed in all directions!
 And yes, it’s that font again…

-All in all, making the props for this Roald Dahl scarecrow display was great fun, and certainly seemed to create an impact on the day!
-The kids loved it – and are very reluctant to say goodbye to the Wonkavision telly, which is finding a second life as a puppet theatre!
-I feel like Mr Wonka would approve.
+All in all, making the props for this Roald Dahl scarecrow display was great fun, and certainly seemed to create an impact on the day.
+Most importantly, the kids loved it.
+In fact, they are very reluctant to say goodbye to the Wonkavision television set, which is finding a second life as a puppet theatre!

 Want to make a hat like Wonka’s?
 Check out our easy tutorial, and take a look at our other book-tastic scarecrow festival display for Alice in Wonderland!